Julie and Carol at Lincoln Center (album): CD release

 While the original cast album Julie and Carol at Carnegie Hall was briefly issued on CD in 1989, Julie and Carol at Lincoln Center remained unreleased in the format till a remastered double-CD edition was released in 2012, combining both performances for the first time.
 The 2012 reissue, titled The CBS Television Specials: Live at Carnegie Hall/Live at Lincoln Center, marked the CD debut of the Lincoln Center concert and restored the original recordings.
 This compilation preserved the duo's legacy, offering a comprehensive look at their collaborative work.

 Critical reception

-The critic from Billboard highlights the dynamic chemistry between Julie Andrews and Carol Burnett, praising their brilliant delivery of material by Mittal and Ken Welch, particularly the standout medley of '60s songs, calling it a "must for collectors".
-Similarly, Record World emphasizes the duo's effervescent energy, noting their terrific performance of the same medley and the special material by the Welches, describing the album as "full of cheer".

-Meanwhile, Cash Box draws a nostalgic parallel to the legendary Mary Martin-Ethel Merman TV medley, celebrating Andrews and Burnett as "two talented charmers in comedy and song" who make winter "more bearable".
+Billboard noted that "the highly rated television special that teamed these two super stars will be kept alive with this recording", adding that "the musical material brilliantly pays them, which is delivered brilliantly by the team".
+Record World noted that "the girls are effervescent throughout", highlighting a "terrific, all-encompassing medley of '60s songs" and concluding that the album is "full of cheer".
+Cash Box highlighted "a 47 song medley of the top songs of the '60s" as the album's centerpiece, calling it "a flattering reminder of the Mary Martin–Ethel Merman TV medley" and praising the duo as "two talented charmers in comedy and song".